-I began this (ie selling CW myself) with not so much a requirement but a personal goal of trying to find a good home for her, as I have always attempted to do so for machines/products/designs/tools I hold in high esteem.
-The usual case when I describe this to people in boating and elsewhere is that they either think such a perspective on machines/products/designs is just BS that one paints on an image to impress others, and that's fine... .or who think they "get" that though I can report those moments often feel like they're being polite and waiting for the subject to change.
+I began this (ie selling CW myself) with not so much a requirement but a personal goal of trying to find a good home for her, as I have always attempted to do so for machines/products/designs/ideas/tools I hold in high esteem.
+The usual case when I describe this to people in boating and elsewhere is that they either think such a perspective on machines/products/designs is just BS that one paints on an image to impress others, and that's fine though call me thankful I spend so little time in their world... .or who think they "get" that though I can report those moments often feel like they're being polite and waiting for the subject to change.
 Again, no matter... it's my own long-held philosophy.

 A good home would still be a nice result but I now have to conclude that holding out for that may be eating too many heartbeats.
 I gave it a good try.
 This new purchase option and my choices about who to work with hopefully eases that for me.

-Recent Wastes of Heartbeats vis a vis CW
+Recent RAGING Wastes of Heartbeats vis a vis CW

-For example, I just pissed away over a week of my free time (NOT a small number at my fricking age) repairing issues with this site that all occurred spontaneously (i.e. no help from me) at some point in the past 6-8 weeks (I rarely come to this site).
+For example, I just pissed away over a week of my free time (NOT an insignificant penalty at my fricking age) repairing issues with this site that all occurred spontaneously (i.e. no help from me) at some point in the past 6-8 weeks (I rarely come to this site).
 [Insert a well-informed expletive-laced rant here on the pathetic state of modern technology and product design...
-I should have become a fireman] I truly did not mind building the site the first time, but I'm sure as hell pissed off I had to spend so many heartbeats fixing things that just vibrated loose on their own.
+I should have become a fireman... engineer/paramedic] I truly did not mind building the site the first time, but I'm sure as hell pissed off I had to spend so many heartbeats fixing things that just vibrated loose... on their own.
 You know...... software... crapping out...
-ON ITS OWN... is not how computing began or operated for decades, just FYI.
-Every bullshit customer-hostile life-sucking techno-landmine I have stepped on in recent years was because some idiot-in-a-cubicle "had an idea".. that was then instantly built and rolled out over the corpses of those earlier adopters who foolishly relied on how it worked yesterday, and then.. of course.. taped up on the corporate ice box during yet another stockholder-funded cake/self-esteem party for everyone to celebrate how totally wonderful he is.
-Hell will be something like eternity in a room full of democrat millennial "designers" (coders) parroting crap they googled about how smooth and authentic vacuum tube audio sounds, especially on vinyl.
+ON ITS OWN... is not how computing began or operated for decades, just FYI to those fortunate enough to be external to the tech and systems/hardware-design worlds.
+Every bullshit customer-hostile life-sucking techno-landmine I have stepped on in recent years was because some idiot-in-a-cubicle "had an idea".. that was then instantly and effusively praise, built and rolled out..... over the corpses of those earlier adopters who foolishly relied on how it worked yesterday.
+And then.. of course.. the idiot's crayon drawing of their BFD idea was taped up on the corporate ice box during yet another stockholder-funded cake/self-esteem party for everyone to celebrate how totally wonderful the idiot is.
+Just lithe did for the idiot in computer camp last summer.
+Hell will be something like eternity in a room full of democrat millennial "designers" (mere coders/computer-camp grads) parroting crap they googled about how smooth and authentic vacuum tube audio sounds, especially on vinyl.
 Oh yea.... speaking of crap technology, a major vendor of email addresses and ass-raper extraordinaire of customer personal information that shall remain nameless but rhymes assonantly with bugle reached into its exhaust pipe and pulled yet another gem of research-perfected customer hostility.. namely that the email client I have used since mid-90's and in which I can search for any message I might wish to find since then is no longer usable.
 Merde and fall in it bugle.
 The upshot of this is that the email tied to this web site is one of several dozen that are now pointlessly harder to use (must be dealt with separately) so I'm not checking as frequently as I used to.
 I'm ancient.